AladinJmila/Django-Projects/README.md

 # dennis-todo
- follow up a tutorial to build a todo app using Django REST framework
+ follow along a tutorial to build a todo app using Django REST framework